Scatenix/Void-Merchants/README.md

 - All off-screen elements are mostly deleted or at least deactivated, to avoid heavy calculations or useless rendering.
     - Exception: Enemies that spawn behind other enemies will be fully calculated and rendered as an arrow at the right screen edge.

-Currently only about 100 of 8192 tokens are left for the game code.
+Currently only about 70 of 8192 tokens are left for the game code.
+There shouldn't really be any unused code, since I had to make sure there is nothing unnecessary to stay in this limit.

 # Known Bugs

 - Major: Game balancing needs to be tested!
-- Major: test loading a game-save that does not exist
 - Minor: Down-scaled planets look terrible
     - I don't think this is possible in a non-overly complex way
 - Minor: Sounds or music sometimes skips